 Relapse happens -- not to everyone, and not always.
 But relapse is not unusual, especially if someone stops following their treatment plan.
 When it does happen, it's more helpful to focus on how to respond to it rather than to become discouraged or fixate on the relapse itself.

 An effective way of handling the possibility of relapse is to plan for it.
 A relapse prevention plan is an important step in overall recovery.
 A relapse prevention plan puts down in writing the factors that could lead to relapse and how to respond to each one.
 Those factors can include how to handle:

 We are a team that understands the nature of addiction and the barriers to recovery.
-With that, our passion is on identifying best practices and creating support materials to help individuals on the path to recovery.
+With that, our passion is on identifying best practices and creating support materials to assist providers to help their participants on their path to recovery.

-We have formed the Recovery Support Network to pull together others like ourselves so that together we can help those who are on the recovery journey to diminish relapse occurrences and achieve their recovery goals.
+We have formed the Recovery Support Network to pull together others like ourselves so that together we can assist providers to help their participants diminish relapse occurrences and achieve their recovery goals.

-The Managing Your World courses combine themed personal stories with activities, reflective thinking, online forum/chat group, and support resources to address various challenges that, left unchecked, can sidetrack recovery.
+The Managing Your World curriculum and content combine themed personal stories with activities and reflective thinking to address various challenges that, left unchecked, can sidetrack recovery.

-Managing Your World already is being adopted as a self-care companion to the individual and group supports that are important to successful recovery.
-You can check out the Managing Your World courses in more detail by clicking here: Managing Your World
+Managing Your World curriculum and content already are being adopted as a companion to the individual and group supports that are important to successful recovery.

 Managing Your World, Relapse Prevention Teacher's Guides integrated with the In-Person Engagement Workbooks both Standard and With Devotionals.